 With very flexible options, freelancers can take out a private health plan that is individual to their personal needs and their chosen benefits, including the associated costs.

-Freelancers interested in private health insurance in Germany can choose between more than 40 providers (such as Ottonova) and hundreds of monthly plans.
+Freelancers interested in private health insurance in Germany can choose between more than 40 providers and hundreds of monthly plans.
 It is, therefore, useful to concentrate on the offers that are tailored to the personal requirements of health insurance.

 It is worth noting that even though private health insurance is advantageous for freelancers most of the time, switching back from a private to statutory health insurance is very hard (except for in some special cases.)

 1.2.
-Statutory Health Insurance for Freelancers in Germany
+Public Health Insurance for Freelancers in Germany

 There are over 70 million people with statutory health insurance (GKV) in Germany.
 About 51 million members pay contributions.
-The rest are insured free of charge, for example through family insurance.
+The rest are insured free of charge, for example, kids insured through family insurance.

 There are different subcategories of public insurance in Germany, such as the Allgemeine Ortskrankenkasse (AOK), the Betriebskrankenkasse (BKK), the Innungskrankenkasse (IKK) and the Ersatzkasse.